j6k4m8/wallaby/README.md

 # wallaby 🦘

+You have a bunch of jobs running on a cluster.
+You want to collect output from all of them, but writing to files is a pain, and writing to a database requires schema design and config.

+---

-Wallaby is a simple, schemaless output-gobbler for running massively parallel jobs on a cluster, perhaps with a tool like [Dory](https://github.com/aplbrain/dory).
+Wallaby is a simple, schemaless output-gobbler for collecting data from parallel jobs on a cluster, perhaps with a tool like [Dory](https://github.com/aplbrain/dory).
 There are NO DEPENDENCIES besides Python.

 Primary use-cases: